flowingis/Idephix/_includes/parameters.md

 <h3>Add two or more parameters</h3>

-<p>You can add two or more arguments as parameters of the anonimous function</p>
+<p>You can add two or more arguments as parameters of the anonymous function</p>

 <pre><code>
 /**